quic/aimet-model-zoo/zoo_tensorflow/Docs/SSDMobileNetV2.md

 Please [install and setup AIMET](../../README.md#install-aimet) before proceeding further.

 ## Obtaining model checkpoint and dataset

-- SSD MobileNet v2 checkpoint used for AIMET quantization can be downloaded from release page
+- SSD MobileNet v2 checkpoint used for AIMET quantization can be downloaded from the [Releases](/../../releases) page.
-- Or you could follow the steps below to obtain the checkpoint
+- OR you could follow the steps below to obtain the checkpoint

 ### export inference graph
 The following steps are need to have a model ready for AIMET quantization

 - ```bash